 In the age of YouTube, songs are meant to be seen, but producing a music video takes different skills and a different approach altogether.
 You may know a talented artist who needs a music video, and you might already have a pretty great idea for it.
+Creating a music video requires a blend of creativity and strategic planning to bring that vision to life.
 Now you want to back that creativity up with a smart production plan.
-In this post, we’ll break down how to write a music video script and prep for the production with shot lists, storyboards, and call sheets.
+Learning how to write a script for a music video ensures that your vision translates smoothly from concept to execution.

 How to Write an AV Script in StudioBinder